 The rise in cocaine-related deaths during the pandemic is providing a new reminder about the dangers of illegal substance use.
 Statistics from the National Institute on Drug Abuse (NIDA) show deaths from cocaine overdose went up 38% in a 12-month period ending in October 2020.
 Women make up one-third of all cocaine users.
 But they react differently to the drug than men do.
 Today, we’ll talk about what makes cocaine addictive for women and what to do if you think you’ve developed a dependence on it.

 Is cocaine addictive?
 In addition to producing short-term effects of feeling energetic and euphoric, cocaine is highly addictive.
 Why is cocaine addictive?
 The drug’s addictive properties, in part, come from giving a user a sense of pleasure that they want to repeat over and over.
 Fast absorption of the drug can limit the duration of its effects.
 They may take up to 30 minutes to appear and last up to another 30 minutes.
-Women who have become dependent on the drug can seek help at treatment programs designed specifically for their gender.
+Women who have become dependent on the drug can seek rehab assistance at treatment programs designed specifically for their gender.
 In this kind of treatment option, women can learn strategies to replace their cocaine use with healthy activities and connect with peers who have experienced similar struggles with starting recovery and staying clean and sober.

 Why is cocaine addictive?

 Cocaine users are familiar with its short-term effects.
 It makes people feel energetic with a sense of euphoria.
 They may become talkative, more alert, and hypersensitive to stimulus.
 But routine use can lead to a cocaine-related substance use disorder (SUD) in women.
 These outcomes are among the reasons it can become addictive.